grassroot-software/grassroot_curriculum/git/foundations_git/git_basics.md

     ![Copy SSH link using GitHub](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/02.png)

-5. Let's use the command line on your local machine to create a new directory for all of your Odin projects.
+5. Let's use the command line on your local machine to create a new directory for all of your Grassroot projects.
 Create a directory called `repos` with the `mkdir` command in your home folder.
 Your home folder is represented by `~`.
 [Navigating Files and Directories](https://swcarpentry.github.io/shell-novice/02-filedir/index.html#home-directory-variation) covered variations of home folders - sometimes `~` stands for `/Users/your_username` and sometimes it stands for `/home/your_username`.
 If you're not sure if you're in your home folder, just type `cd ~`.
 Once it's made, move into it with the `cd` command.

     ![Creating a new directory](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/03.png)